This is part 1 of 3 of the money mindset series.

 - a loan on a house or a car

-- or student loans which has to be paid back
+- or student loans that have to be paid back

-In every case it’ better to pay back as much as possible the sooner the better to save interest rates and to be debt free more quickly.
+In every case, it’s better to pay back as much as possible the sooner the better to save interest rates and to be debt-free more quickly.